 01 Nov Local produce

-Producers of excellent and award-winning cheese, ice-cream, yogurt, biscuits and more!
-A good range of their produced in stocked in the Good Life shop in Wooler, and they also run Wooler Milk Bar for excellent ice creams, milk shakes and cooked food.
+Producers of excellent award-winning cheese, ice-cream, yogurt, biscuits and more, Doddington Dairy is few miles from the cottage.
+You can’t get much more local than this!
+The winner of “Best Food Produce” in the BBC Food and Farming Awards 2015, a good range of their goodies is stocked in the Good Life shop in Wooler.
+The dairy also run Wooler Milk Bar providing excellent ice creams, milk shakes and cooked food to eat in or take away with packs of cheese and yogurt also available.

-Trotters have been family bakers since 1969, producing award winning baked goods for wholesale and retail with a local shop on Wooler High Street.
+Trotters have been family bakers since 1969, producing baked goods for wholesale and retail with a local shop on Wooler High Street.

 The Great Northumberland Bread Co

 Baked in a wood-fired oven, which is fuelled using residual slabwood from the Ford and Etal Estate, this bread contains no artificial additives, flavours, flour improvers or preservatives.
-They also make popular spiced teacakes and other goodies.
+They also make popular spiced teacakes and other goodies, and offer baking courses to groups.

 Willow Cottage Preserves